abhinav-193/Codes/README.md

 # Readme

-This github repo provides you the much-needed basics about the following three coding languages : C++, C, Python Right from looping structures to very advanced opencv, this repo tries to cover almost every coding technique inorder to help the beignners learn and enjoy coding in the above mentioned language.
+This github repo provides you the much-needed basics about the following three coding languages : C++, C, Python Right from looping structures to very advanced opencv, this repo tries to cover almost every coding technique inorder to help the beignners learn and enjoy coding in the above mentioned language.Thank you.

 ## Installation